rubocode/bookstore/inception/purpose/index.md

 > concerning your values, vision, mission, purpose and goals.
 > **Brian Tracy**

-We are going to create a _Software System Definiton (SSD)_ for a fully digital Mom & Pop Bookstore.
+We are going to create a _Software System Definition (SSD)_ for a fully digital Mom & Pop Bookstore.

 Fully digital means that all inventory and transactions are stored in